Be the Change that you want to See In Your Followers – Transformational Leadership

 Disadvantage: Employee Burnout

-Under Transformational leadership, where some of the employees get really inspired and start giving the required output by following the example of their leader.
-On the other hand, some employees find it choking to put in extra sincere energies to the company and they might think that is something associated with their families.
+Under Transformational leadership, where some of the employees get inspired and start giving the required output by following the example of their leader.
+On the other hand, some employees find it choking to put in extra sincere energy to the company and they might think that is something associated with their families.
 Because most of the employees work to meet the ends of their needs.
-There is a very short percentage of people who are actually following their passion of work and working in the relevant fields.
+There is a very small percentage of people who are following their passion for work and working in the relevant fields.

 Such employees see the work as coming, doing the assigned tasks and going home.
 This constant pressure of authenticity can cause burnout and demotivation in such employees.
 They might feel it way too much to invest in a job rather than simply coming and doing their job.